PixelsCamp/docs/SPEAKERS.md

 Presentations are scheduled 1 hour apart from each other.
 This means you have almost 1 hour to give your talk, do some Q&A and leave the stage in time for the next speaker to setup.
 We suggest 45 minutes for talks as the most appropriate duration.

 Do keep in mind that attendees need to have some minutes to spare to grab something to eat and move to another stage to see whatever talk they may want to attend next.
+But don't make your talk _too_ short.

 ### What sort of logistics will be available for my presentation?

-An HDMI projector, an ethernet cable (there’s also wifi available), VGA and Display Port adapters, an audio jack (should you want to play a movie with sound during your presentation) and an assortment of microphones of which you can choose from: a Lavalier microphone, a Headset, a hand microphone and another microphone on the speaker stand.
+An HDMI projector, an ethernet cable (there’s also wifi available but, as in any other conference, don't make your talk depend on it), VGA and Display Port adapters, an audio jack (should you want to play a movie with sound during your presentation) and an assortment of microphones of which you can choose from: a Lavalier microphone, a Headset, a hand microphone and another microphone on the speaker stand.

 Hopefully, there will also be attendees, one of whom should be your appointed Pixels Camp volunteer.
 If any technical problem should arise during your presentation, this person will either solve it or find someone else to do so.